tyranno-studios/blockchain-brawlers-instructions/instruction-manual.md

 * Win a Round 1 of 3 ways
   1. By having a higher 2-card score
   2. By having your opponent fold
   3. By winning a round that involves FLEXING by you and/or your opponent.
-(See full instruction guide)
+(See full instruction guide.)

 * Win the Match by winning Rounds until your opponent’s health is down to zero.